 Wood types & materials

-I carefully select the wood for each project – often a special piece of material inspires me to create a new sculpture.
+I carefully select the wood for each project – often, a special piece of material inspires me to create a new sculpture.

-American walnut (Juglans nigra)
+American Walnut (Juglans nigra)

 Characteristics: